cmaloney/dcos-docs/_pages/1-7/administration/installing/custom/configuration-parameters.md

 This required parameter specifies the Admin username.
 For more information, see <a href="https://docs.mesosphere.com/administration/security-and-authentication/managing-authorization/" target="_blank">Managing Authorization and Authentication</a>.

+### telemetry_enabled
+This parameter specifies whether to enable sharing of anonymous data for your cluster.

+- `telemetry_enabled: 'true'` Enable anonymous data sharing.
+This is the default value.
+- `telemetry_enabled: 'false'` Disable anonymous data sharing.

+If you’ve already installed your cluster and would like to disable this in-place, you can go through an upgrade <!-- link? --> with the same parameter set.

 ## Networking

 ### <a name="dns-search"></a>dns_search